miklevin/MikeLev.in/index.md

 # What's A-I-S-E-O?

-## Old Mac Levin Spins a Yarn...
+## Old Mike Levin Spins a Yarn...

 <img class="picleft" width="150vw" alt="Mike Levin and Bill Nye The Science Guy at PCMag" src="/assets/images/mike-levin-and-bill-nye-the-science-guy-at-pcmag.jpg" >
 Hello World!
-I'm an old SEO, SciFi reader and Mac & Windows fanboy who today writes ***with*** and more importantly ***for*** AI.
+I'm an old SEO, SciFi reader and Mac & Windows fanboy who today writes ***with***&#151;but more importantly ***for*** AI.
 I lived in the dull grey landscape of SEO until a Twister picked my house up and dropped me in MOZ.
 My opinion here are wholly my own.
 In fact, I'm likely to upset them with all my crazy writing, but old Mike Levin's conducting experiments: A-I-S-E-O.

 Follow me!
 It's easy to remember because my name is my website.
 Just drop a dot before the last 2 letters, and you're ***.in***!
 It will also work with